ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

         * If the query results in an empty nodelist, the argument is Nothing.

 * When the declared type of the parameter is `LogicalType` and the argument is a `logical-expr`.
-  This includes the case where the argument is a query (which includes singular query and a function expression with declared result type `NodesType`).
+  This includes the following cases:
+    * The argument is a query (which includes singular query).
-  In this case the nodelist resulting from the query is interpreted as a `LogicalType` in the same way that a query in a logical context is interpreted as an existence test ({{extest}}), effecting the conversion as per {{type-conv}}.
+      In this case the nodelist resulting
+      from the query is interpreted as a `LogicalType` in the same way that a query in a logical context is interpreted as an existence test ({{extest}}), effecting the conversion as per {{type-conv}}.
+    * The argument is a function expression with declared result type `NodesType`.
+      In this case the argument is converted to LogicalType as per {{type-conv}}.

 * When the declared type of the parameter is `NodesType` and the argument is a general query (`filter-query`, which includes singular query).